ericholscher/ericholscher.com/site/blog/2013/sep/25/help-me-improve-documentation.rst

 **If you like the work I have done, sponsor me to continue doing more good things.**
-My interests will change over time, and I don't want to be tied down to a specific goal.
+My interests will change over time, and I want to have freedom to change direction.

 Support me
 ----------